What is bursitis?

 Bursitis is most often caused by overuse of a joint.
 The repeated movements irritate the bursa and may cause it to swell.
 When that happens, other surrounding tissues may become inflamed or have less space to move.
 Bursitis is most common in large joints such as the knee, shoulder, and hip.

-To help reduce pain and swelling, your doctor may recommend one or more of the following:
+To help reduce pain and swelling, your healthcare provider may recommend one or more of the following:

 Rest gives the bursa time to heal.
 This means limiting activities that put stress on the joint.

 Anti-inflammatory medications help reduce painful swelling.
-In some cases, this can include injections of cortisone into the bursa.
+In some cases, this can include injections of cortisone or other steroid medicines into the bursa.

 Splints and support bandages improve your comfort and allow the bursa to heal.